iksaif/jiralerts/README.md

 A typical usage could be a single 'ALERTS' projects where the label in the URL refers to the affected system or the team that should handle the issue.

+## Goodies

+Go to http://localhost:9050/ for the UI. `/-/health` will provide a simple health check.

+The API is availabel on [/api/](http://localhost:9050/api/).